-It may only be October but the shops here in the UK are filling with stacks of chocolate, fake snow and discounted Christmas gift options.
+It is now December and the shops here in the UK are filling with stacks of chocolate, fake snow and discounted Christmas gift options.
 This article is dedicated to that festive time of year for the jazz piano and some of the most popular tunes from that time of the year.

 Christmas Jazz Piano